alisterscott/alisterscott.github.io/PrideAndParadev.md

+---
-# Book: Pride and Paradev
+title:  Pride and Paradev Book
+---

 In 2013 I published a short eBook on Leanpub about software testing called Pride and Paradev.